- Ryan Brooks

 The downside of this approach is that there will be lots of missing data for participants who don’t come back for that second visit.
 If you use this approach, then you’ll have to decide which data is absolutely necessary for funders and program management, and which data is helpful but optional.

-Demographics might feel like that junk we need to collect before we can do some good work, but they are so much more than that.
+Demographics might feel like that junk you need to collect before you can simply do good work at your nonprofit, but they can be so much more.
 They can provide you a window into the quality of your work and the ways you can improve it.
-Think carefully about the demographics you should collect and analyze them regularly to push your program forward.
+But, your nonprofit needs collect the right demographic data and find useful ways learn from it.
+Think carefully about the demographics you collect, and analyze them regularly to push your program forward.

 Reporting your impact is hard when you’re juggling spreadsheets. countbubble makes it easy so you can focus on your mission.